/

 How Good Leadership Can Increase CRM User Adoption

-How Good Leadership Can Increase CRM User AdoptionWhen a business makes the decision to purchase a new CRM solution, or upgrade an existing one, that decision almost always comes from executive management.
-It may come as the result of feedback and requests from employees, but ultimately it’s up to the company’s leadership team to take action.
+When a business purchases a new CRM solution or upgrades an existing one, that decision almost always comes from executive management.
+It may come from employee feedback and requests, but ultimately it’s up to the company’s leadership team to take action.

 Where things sometimes get snagged is what happens after that initial decision has been made.
-The end goal of implementing a CRM solution is to have company employees actually use it, and ensuring high CRM user adoption has a lot to do with good executive leadership.
+The end goal of implementing a CRM solution is to have company employees use it, and ensuring high CRM user adoption has a lot to do with good executive leadership.

 Engaged Leaders Equals Engaged Employees

-A recent SlideShare presentation published by Cornerstone OnDemand — a cloud-based talent management software company — highlights how good leadership can have a profound effect on employee engagement through all aspects of the business:
+A SlideShare presentation published by Cornerstone OnDemand — a cloud-based talent management software company — highlights how good leadership can have a profound effect on employee engagement through all aspects of the business:

-Leadership’s Role In CRM Adoption
+Leadership’s Role

 Committed Leadership